Resources for Providers and Families:

 To help support our families and providers, DPP has taken the following steps:

-- For any families receiving DPP plus other public funding streams, we will show leniency during this waiver period if the combined funding exceeds preschools’ published tuition rates, to allow them to maximize any and all resources available to you.
+- For any families receiving DPP plus other public funding streams, we will show leniency during this waiver period if the combined funding exceeds preschools’ published tuition rates, to allow schools to maximize any and all resources available to them.

 - For any families receiving the Gap Scholarship, they will continue to receive their scholarship amount each month uninterrupted.